 How to hit the buggy choke

-The first setup of the buggy choke is under the side mount.
+The first setup of the buggy choke under the side mount.
 Here, it is important that the opponent on top has the cross face and the other arm is underneath the far arm.
+This is th

 Next, it is equally important that the person at the bottom isn’t going to stay flat on his hips.
 Scooting out and facing the opponent lessens reliance on hip flexibility.
 If there is a cross face, you want to pull on the shoulder to have some space to face your opponent.